poole/hyde/software.md

 command line and execute by hitting "Enter":
 `conda install -c conda-forge plotnine`

+#### Intermediate Python

-**For Intermediate Python courses,** you are welcome to use whatever interface is most comfortable for you.
+You are welcome to use whatever interface is most comfortable for you.
 Some suggestions are as follows (please see the HackMD page for your course to see what your instructor will be using):
 * [Atom](https://atom.io), a text editor, which requires you to also install [Hydrogen](https://atom.io/packages/hydrogen) as well as a separate version of Python (e.g., if you've already installed Anaconda) (*preferred*)
-* [Visual Studio Code](https://code.visualstudio.com), a streamlined code editor
+* [Visual Studio Code](https://code.visualstudio.com), a streamlined code editor that is recommended by Scientific Computing at Fred Hutch
 * [Spyder](https://www.spyder-ide.org), a scientific IDE (integrated development environment) installed with Anaconda and available in the Anaconda Navigator